A snake made of carbon grows from a tablet of calcium gluconate!

 In other words, the grey foam resembling a little snake consists of some carbon and other products of calcium gluconate’s decomposition.
 And this foam forms because a lot of carbon dioxide (as well as some gases that form when the solid fuel burns) and overheated water vapor move vigorously through these products.

 Why do we add baking soda (NaHCO3) to our solid fuel?

 First, the solid fuel (also known as urotropine) burns with an almost-colorless flame that is hard to see, which could be dangerous!
 This is easily fixed with the addition of a sodium compound.
 Sodium ions, when heated, make the flame the bright orange.

 Second, baking soda decomposes when heated, releasing carbon dioxide (CO2) and water vapor:

 2NaHCO3 → Na2CO3 + H2O + CO2

 Baking soda is added to bread dough to make it rise, and it plays a similar role in this experiment.
-The carbon dioxide and water vapor that is given off make the snake light and airy, which also helps it grow.
+The carbon dioxide and water vapor that are released make the snake light and airy, which also helps it grow.

 What is this "snake" made of?

 The "snake" consists mainly of unburnt carbon from the heated calcium gluconate.
 The carbon is what makes the "snake" black.
-It also contains sodium carbonate Na2CO3, which forms as the baking soda decomposes in the heat, some calcium carbonate CaCO3 obtained from calcium gluconate, and some CaO which is the result of the latter CaCO3 thermal decomposition.
+It also contains sodium carbonate Na2CO3, which forms as the baking soda decomposes in the heat, some calcium carbonate CaCO3 obtained from calcium gluconate, and some CaO produced as the CaCO3 thermally decomposes.

 What is solid fuel?